Fong20/TryHackMe/Cyber Security 101/Nmap The Basics.md

 # Nmap The Basics

+## Overview:
+Nmap is an open-source flexible network scanner that can be adapted to various scenarios and setups such as discover live hosts on a network and execute port scanning.

+## Discovering Live Hosts
+- For directly connected networks, Nmap sends ARP requests.
+- For remote networks, ICMP or TCP/UDP requests are used.

-## Target Specification
+###  Target Specification
 - **IP Range**: Specify IPs like `192.168.0.1-10`.
 - **Subnet**: Use CIDR notation, e.g., `192.168.0.1/24`.
 - **Hostname**: Use a domain name like `example.thm`.

-## Discovering Live Hosts
+Once we have determine the target to scan, we can use the following command to scan the network
 - **Ping Scan (-sn)**: Determines active hosts without probing services.
 - Example: `nmap -sn 192.168.66.0/24`

-  - For directly connected networks, Nmap sends ARP requests.
-  - For remote networks, ICMP or TCP/UDP requests are used.
-- **List Targets (-sL)**: Lists targets without scanning.
+### Listing targets to be scanned without scanning
+-  Nmap offers an option to list targets to be scanned without actually scanning them by using the option `-sL`.
+This option helps confirm the targets before running the actual scan.
+-  Example, `nmap -sL 192.168.0.1/24` will list the 256 targets that will be scanned.

 ## Port Scanning
 - **TCP Connect Scan (-sT)**: Completes the full three-way handshake.